Now Reading

 Pinot Grigio

-For white wine lovers, or versions of Pizza Margherita that offer a generous amount of cheese, a light high-acidity white wine, like Italian Pinot Grigio, provides a refreshing pairing.
+For white wine lovers, or versions of Pizza Margherita that offer a generous amount of cheese, a light, high-acidity white wine, like Italian Pinot Grigio, provides a refreshing pairing.
 Think about how well lemon and butter complement each other in seafood.
 The same argument goes for a crisp light white that helps cut through an ooey-gooey pizza.

 The northeast of Italy is the hub for quality Pinot Grigio.
-Dry styles with intense zesty fruit flavors come from grapes that grow in the Alto Adige, Trentino, and Friuli-Venezia regions.
+Dry styles with intense zesty fruit flavors come from grapes in the Alto Adige, Trentino, and Friuli-Venezia regions.
 Veneto also offers Pinot Grigio, although they are more neutral-tasting and often produced in higher volumes.

 Metodo Classico